Assisting the Human Fact-Checkers: Detecting All Previously Fact-Checked Claims in a Document: Experiments and Evaluation

-\paragraph{RankSVM--Max with Skipping} The highest MAP score, 0.522, is achieved by the RankSVM that uses the top-5 scores from each measure while skipping the Half--True \vclaim claim scores.
+The highest MAP score, 0.522, is achieved by the RankSVM that uses the top-5 scores from each measure while skipping the Half--True \vclaim claim scores.
 We can also conclude by looking at the other variants of the MAP score, e.g., MAP$_H$, that we can identify the \iclaim sentences that need to be fact-checked and detect the correct \vclaim claims in the top-3 ranks.